“Be Free.”

 When you take this feature, answer the following questions:

-You lose 1 point from this at the end of each week.
 Additionally, you can lose favor with your patron in the following ways:

 Component Magic